Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 const res = foo + bar
 ```

-- This is more common in functional languages where there are keywords for such nesting.
+- This is more common in functional languages where there are keywords for such nestings.

 ```elm
 res =